jmineau/stilt/docs/project-structure.md

 STILT configuration is aggregated for each simulation into a single `yyyymmddHH_lati_long_zagl_config.json` file.
 This file contains all of input parameters for the simulation, including the receptor location & time, the meteorological files used, and the model configuration.

 STILT outputs two files for analysis.
-The trajectories of the particle ensemble are saved to a `<simulation_id>_traj.parquet` file.
+The trajectories of the particle ensemble are saved to a `<simulation_id>_trajec.parquet` file.
 Gridded footprints are saved to a `<simulation_id>_foot.nc` file.
 For guidance on working with these output files, see [output files](output-files.md).

 #### out/footprints/